 Battery too cold or too hot

-The Q4 e-tron limits charging speed when the battery is below about 15C or above 40C.
+The Q4 e-tron limits charging speed when the battery is below approximately 15C or above roughly 40C.
 In winter, this is the most common reason for slow DC charging.
 The Q4 e-tron supports preconditioning through the MMI navigation.
 If you route to a fast charger using the built-in navigation, the car warms the battery on the way.

 State of charge above 80%